InstituteforDiseaseModeling/GWSpatialGenetics/ngs_processing/README.md

 The files that may be of importance to all are the sites_only.vcf* files, which are also copied in under input_files to gw_known_amplicon.vcf.gz*.
 These are from the most recent independent joint calling attempt with novel discovery that did not rely on old known variants that was run on July 14, 2025.

-**07/2025: EICC_Version branch contains files updated by Robert A. Arthur at the Emory Integrated Computational Core.
+**07/2025: EICC_branch Branch contains files updated by Robert A. Arthur at the Emory Integrated Computational Core.
 They are intended only as reference and to be used on EICC hardware only.**